Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

 Exploding Columns
 -----------------

-The ``df.explode`` method can be used to explode a column containing a list of values into multiple rows.
+The :meth:`df.explode() <daft.DataFrame.explode>` method can be used to explode a column containing a list of values into multiple rows.
 All other rows will be **duplicated**.

 .. code:: python